How You Can Make The Most Of Your Google Business Listing & Rank Higher Locally

 What Regular Updates Do I Need To Make?

-Again, Google is providing a free advertising platform, so take advantage of it!
+Is Google My Business free?
+Yes, so take advantage of it!
 It will help your company stand out, and help separate you from your competitors.

 One of the most important components is Google Posts.
 These are short, 100-300 word posts, along with a photo or video.
 You can dress up your posts with call to action buttons that lead visitors to pages on your site.
 These are organic clicks that will help your overall site metrics, not to mention directing traffic to high-converting pages.